 Audi's interior looks neat, orderly and simple.
 Could it be a little bit more luxurious for its as-tested $40,000 price tag?
 Perhaps, especially around the doors, but overall I was focused on the stylish gauges, the sophisticated entertainment and navigation system, and the road, as a driver should be.

-Those features also make up for the two small rear seats, which are nearly impossible to use.
+Those features also make up for the two small rear leather-wrapped seats, which are nearly impossible to use.

 One drawback, though, is getting in and out.
-The A5 is a step better than the Chevy Corvette in terms of having to fold your body to get in and out of it, but that's not much of a compliment.
+The A5 coupe is a step better than the Chevy Corvette in terms of having to fold your body to get in and out of those leather seats, but that's not much of a compliment.
 More extreme sports cars are easier to jump into than the A5, which might make this otherwise mainstream vehicle attractive to fewer buyers.
 My wife especially can't stand this attribute — she still remembers/loathes the Corvette Z06 and BMW 6 Series — even when she's not wearing high heels or a dress.

 The trunk has a nice, rectangular shape that makes the 12.0 cubic feet of cargo space in there extremely usable, as there aren't any odd cutouts or wasted space.
 The rear seats might be useless for passengers, but at least they fold down to expand the cargo area.

-The A5 comes with standard front airbags, seat-mounted side airbags for the driver and passenger, and side curtain airbags for both rows.
+The Audi A5 comes with standard front airbags, seat-mounted side airbags for the driver and passenger, and side curtain airbags for both rows.
 The A5 has not been crash-tested by either the National Highway Traffic Safety Administration or the Insurance Institute for Highway Safety.